Music of Brittany: Breton pop music

 The most famous group of Breton musicians after Alan Stivell is Tri Yann, from Nantes (their original name is Tri Yann an Naoned, literally "the Three Johns from Nantes").
 They formed in 1972 and still remain very popular, describing themselves as producing progressive rock-folk-celto-medieval music.
 They have produced some musical gems, now standards, like "Les filles des Forges", "Les prisons de Nantes", "La Jument de Michao", "Pelot d'Hennebont", and new interpretation of Irish music, like "Cad é sin don té sin", "Si mort a mors" (originally An Cailín Rua), "La ville que j'ai tant aimée" (from "The town I loved so well"), "Mrs McDermott" (from the 17th-century Irish harpist Ó Carolan) and "Kalonkadour" (from "Planxty Irwin").

 Another famous band is Soldat Louis, from Port Louis, across the harbour from the city of Lorient.
 More rock-oriented, they play modern compositions about Brittany and life on the sea ("Du rhum, des femmes", "Martiniquaise", "Pavillon noir").
 Also from the 80s, Ar Re Yaouank played lively driving folk rock songs with pro-Breton themes.

-Red Cardell cross over roots musics from Brittany, Ukraine or North Africa with Rock and French realistic song.
-Many times they play on stage with guests as Dave Pegg (Fairport Convention, Jethro Tull), Jimme O'Neill (The Silencers), Dan Ar Braz, Dr Das (Asian Dub Foundation) or Stéfane Mellino (Les Négresses Vertes)...
-Their album "soleil blanc" have been recorded and mixed by the English producer Clive Martin (Queen, Sting, David Byrne...)
+Red Cardell crosses over roots music from Brittany, Ukraine or North Africa with Rock and French realistic songs.
+Many times they play on stage with guests such as Dave Pegg (Fairport Convention, Jethro Tull), Jimme O'Neill (The Silencers), Dan Ar Braz, Dr Das (Asian Dub Foundation) or Stéfane Mellino (Les Négresses Vertes)...
+Their album "soleil blanc" has been recorded and mixed by the English producer Clive Martin (Queen, Sting, David Byrne...)
 Similarly, EV combined Finnish influences in their Breton folk-rock style, calling it Celto-Finnic rock.

 Since then, a new scene of Breton songwriters appeared in Brittany (Gérard Jaffrès, Nolwenn Korbell, Dom Duff).

 Les Ramoneurs de menhirs do Celtic punk, playing original songs, traditional ones and cover versions mostly in Breton.

-Besides folk-rock, recent groups have included, as well as Alan Stivell, world music influences into their repertoires – especially younger groups such as Wig-a-Wag.
+Besides folk-rock, recent groups have included world music influences into their repertoires – especially younger groups such as Wig-a-Wag.
 Hip hop with a Celtic flavour has been espoused by groups such as Manau from Paris.